DeepIM: Deep Iterative Matching for 6D Pose Estimation: Experiments

-\paragraph{Tracking in the YCB-Video Dataset:} Considering the similarity between pose refinement and object tracking, it is natural to use \dimnet~ to track objects in videos.
-Therefore we conducted an experiment testing \dimnet 's ability to track objects in the YCB-Video dataset.
-Provided with the ground truth pose of an object in the first frame of each video, \dimnet~ can perform tracking by using the refined pose estimate from the previous frame as the initial pose of the next frame.
-Rather than doing inference only on key frames, we applied DeepIM to all images in the test video so that the object poses were close between successive frames.
 In order to determine when DeepIM loses track of an object due to heavy occlusion, we follow a simple strategy: we count the tracking as ``lost'' if the last iteration of the last 10 frames has an average rotation greater than 10 degrees or an average translation greater than 1 cm.
 Once the tracking is marked as lost, the network will be re-initialzed with PoseCNN's prediction.
-This strategy is designed with the intuition that a successful tracking should have a small offset at the last iteration.
-Table \ref{table.ycb_results} shows our numerical results.
-Notice that the result of tracking are no worse than PoseCNN+\dimnet~in most cases.
-What's more, it can surpass PoseCNN+\dimnet~with a large margin on objects that PoseCNN cannot detect well, such as 024\_bowl and 051\_large\_clamp.
-Also note that the performance on object 036\_wood\_block is bad because the model of the wooden block is different from the object used in the video, which makes it nearly impossible to match the model with the image.
+This strategy is designed with the intuition that successful tracking should have a small offset at the last iteration.
+Re-initialization happens every 340 frames on average.
+Table \ref{table.ycb_results_simple} and Table \ref{table.ycb_results} shows our numerical results.
+Notice that the results of tracking are better than PoseCNN+\dimnet~in most cases and are comparable to the results refined with ICP which uses depth information.
+Also note that the performance on object 036\_wood\_block is bad because the model of the wooden block is different from the object used in the actual dataset video, which makes it nearly impossible to match the model with the image.

-\paragraph{Tracking YCB objects in real scenes:} To demonstrate our framework's generalization, we use our network to track objects in real scenes This means we don't have any prior knowledge about the light condition, background, or camera parameters.
-Similar to tracking on the YCB-Video dataset, we use \dimnet~ to refine poses predicted from the last frame.
-Thanks to the untangled representation, we did not have to calibrate the camera to get its intrinsic matrix.
-Fig.~\ref{fig.real_tracking} shows some tracking results using our method in the real world environment in real time.
+\paragraph{Tracking YCB objects in real scenes:} To demonstrate our framework's generalization, we use our network to track objects in real scenes.
+This means we don't have any prior knowledge about the lighting conditions, background, or camera parameters.
+Similar to tracking on the YCB-Video dataset, we use \dimnet~ to refine poses predicted from the previous frame.
+Thanks to the disentangled representation, we did not have to calibrate the camera to get its intrinsic matrix.
+Fig.~\ref{fig.real_tracking} shows some tracking results using our method in the real world environment in real time. \paragraph{Using Depth information:} Other than using RGB images to do pose refinement, \dimnet can be easily extended to utilize depth information to improve its performance.
+Here we append the depth images of the observed image and the rendered image with the two zero-initialized additional channels in the first convolution (one for the rendered depth and the other for the observed depth).
+To provide the network with information of the center of the object, we normalize the depth images by subtract them from the depth of the object's center.
+The results are shown in Table. \ref{table.ycb_results}.